mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 bash-prompt-prefix = (nix:$name)\040
 ```

-I changed the line to the more concise `nix:`:
+I changed the line to the more concise `nix:` prefix:

 ```text
 bash-prompt-prefix = nix:
 ```

-And then I restarted Nix to apply the change:
+Then, I restarted Nix to apply the change:

 ```bash
 sudo systemctl restart nix-daemon